SGSMI.ORG

 Kate, Walter, Fred Jr and Mitchel.
 And sometime before 1920 their children are

-ending up in orphanages and Homes for Training of youth.
+ending up in orphanages and the Homes for Training of youth.
 I can find no other documents

 for him or his wife so far, neither death records or cemetery records,

-if so, they may have been buried in a paupers grave, if there was no family to pay for it.
+if THEY DIED IN SAGINAW, they may have been buried in a paupers grave, if there was no family to pay for it.

 There is another piece of information that is interesting.
 In 1910 they had another DAUGHTER